Components

 Just slow and steady on the reaming because these materials won’t take much work to fit into place.

-This spinning seat has two finish choices, a basic unfinished option, or a smooth comfort finish, which is excellent against all weather conditions.
+This spinning seat has a number of options, a basic unfinished option, a smooth comfort finish, a CCT full carbon option and you can even get the AERO in the Shiori White.
 Plus, it includes your choice of a black, or stainless hood.

 Comfort Finish/Soft Touch Palm Swell

-This spinning seat has two finish choices, a basic unfinished option, or a smooth comfort finish, which is excellent against all weather conditions.
+The classic AERO spinning seat has two finish choices, a basic unfinished option, or a smooth comfort finish, which is excellent against all weather conditions.
 Plus, it includes your choice of a black, or stainless hood.
+It is hard to find a better seat for all day and all conditions fishing

-With a recessed hood and a defined channel to create the maximum security of the comfort lock system, this CRB Comfort Lock Aluminum Reel Seat features a very stable reel lock with an ergonomic shape designed to fit your palm.
+With a recessed hood and a defined channel to create the maximum security of the comfort lock system, this American Tackle Comfort Lock Aluminum Reel Seat features a very stable reel lock with an ergonomic shape designed to fit your palm.

 Fast Facts: